 Starting off right

 - Policy Agreement with Rules and consequences of the trip, signed by student and parent.

 - Organized and straightforward system for check in at departure

-- Strong policy against use or possession of alcohol or illegal drugs
+- Strong policy against use and possession of alcohol and/or illegal drugs

-- Student bags and personal articles carefully checked at bus boarding
+- Student bags and personal items carefully checked at bus boarding

 - Quick and decisive action with consequences for policy violations

-- Meet students on bus and stay assigned throughout trip
+- Meet their students at bus and stay assigned to those students for the duration of the trip

-- Include parents, teachers, law enforcement officers, government professionals
+- Include parents, teachers, law enforcement officers, nurses, government professionals

-- Younger chaperones ride buses with students, others meet the bus in Canada
+- Most chaperones ride buses with students, others take a plane and meet the buses in Canada

 - Ratio: one adult to 12-15 students

 - Accessible at all times in hotel and by 2 way radios

 - Eat in same area of restaurants, and walk the same streets as students; present throughout ski area and hotel area

 - Several local French and English speakers to assist with emergency situations

 - Assist students with check-in at ski area and hotel

 - Personal mandatory check in with all students 3 times each day:8:30 am; 4 pm 10:30 pm

 - Professional security guards are in the hotel hallways in the late evening hours.